 Courses may be audited for no credit.
-There is a \$25 per credit fee to audit a course.
+There is a \$40 per course fee to audit a course.
 A Class Audit form is available in the Registrar's office.
 Students enrolled for credit have first priority for space available in any MTI course.